-In January of this year, Kimura served as co-chair with colleague William Wilson, to organize the 2014 Stabilizing Indigenous Languages Symposium hosted by UH Hilo College of Hawaiian Language.
+In January 2014, Kimura served as co-chair with colleague William Wilson, to organize the 2014 Stabilizing Indigenous Languages Symposium hosted by UH Hilo College of Hawaiian Language.
 The conference brought 200-plus participants, mostly indigenous peoples, to UH Hilo where the newly completed College of Hawaiian Language building, Haleʻōlelo, was one of the conference venues.

 Kimura’s plans for the future are as rich and important as any of his past work.

 He will advance his collection of audio recordings that he has documented over some 45 years, as well as other sources of native Hawaiian sound recordings, into a digitized audio database.